Pascoe Vale

-Pascoe Vale is a suburb in Melbourne, Victoria, Australia, 9 km north of Melbourne's Central Business District, located within the City of Merri-bek local government area.
+Pascoe Vale is a suburb in Melbourne, Victoria, Australia, 9 km north of Melbourne's central business district, located within the City of Merri-bek local government area.
 Pascoe Vale recorded a population of 18,171 at the 2021 census.

 History

-Pascoe Vale was named after John Pascoe Fawkner's property "Pascoeville", which was originally a holding of 709 acre.
+Pascoe Vale was named after John Fawkner's property "Pascoeville", which was originally a holding of 709 acre.
 The property, established in 1839, was bounded by the Moonee Ponds Creek to the west, Gaffney Street to the south, Northumberland Road to the east and Rhodes Parade to the north.
 John Pascoe Fawkner built a timber house overlooking the creek, in the Marie Street area of Oak Park.

 Pascoe Vale Post Office opened on 25 September 1911.
 A Pascoe Vale West Post Office opened in 1927 and closed in 1976.

 Pascoe Vale Road in the mid-19th century was originally called Sydney Road.
 For much of the 19th century, where a fast food chicken outlet in Pascoe Vale Road now exists, was once a Cobb & Co waystation.
 Ironically, during much of the 20th century, the same location was a chicken farm.

 In 1841, Dr Farquhar McCrae, a wealthy surgeon, bought land in Pascoe Vale South, where he built his house in 1842–1843.
 This house is now known as Wentworth House, and is the oldest known private dwelling in Victoria still standing on its original site, and the fifth oldest building in Victoria.

-Several locally significant historic buildings and precincts exist within the suburb, including the Turner Street Precinct and Gavin Park and the Westbreen Creek Precinct, which contain collections of substantially intact inter-War and post-War houses constructed in the 19th century.
+Several locally significant historic buildings and precincts exist within the suburb, including the Turner Street Precinct and Gavin Park and the Westbreen Creek Precinct, which contain collections of substantially intact inter-War and post-war houses constructed in the 19th century.